-Direct Debit for Telecoms and Hosting Companies
+Direct Debit for telecoms and hosting companies

 Easy and efficient management - You can collect recurring and one-off payments automatically, or at the click of a button.
 We manage everything else for you.
 We are also integrated with many of the most popular accounting packages to enable easy invoicing and payment reconciliation.

-Online dashboard and REST API - GoCardless offers a simple online dashboard and REST API, which allow you to integrate GoCardless with your website and CRM.
+Simple online dashboard and REST API.
+Some Direct Debit Bureaus provide an API which you can plug into.
+GoCardless offers a simple online dashboard and REST API, which allow you to integrate GoCardless with your website and CRM.

-For more information on Direct Debit, read our overview of how Direct Debit works.
-You can also learn more about how GoCardless saves you time and money collecting payments using Direct Debit.
+For more information on the Direct Debit system, read our overview of how Direct Debit works.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.